DenizUgur/FidelityFX-SDK/README.md

 To get started with TransparentSR, check out its source code in the [`framework/cauldron/framework/libs/tsr/`](framework/cauldron/framework/libs/tsr/) directory.
 Additionally, you can explore the sample render module that utilizes TransparentSR in the [`samples/fsr/tsrrendermodule.cpp`](samples/fsr/tsrrendermodule.cpp) file.

-## Sample Upscalers: AMD FSR and NVIDIA DLSS
+## Building and Testing Sample Upscalers

 TransparentSR can easily support various video upscalers.
 To demonstrate its functionality, we have tested it with two of the most widely deployed upscalers: AMD FSR and NVIDIA DLSS.

-## Building and Testing Sample Upscalers

 This repository showcases a [sample](./samples/fsr/) that utilizes TransparentSR.
 It is possible to run the sample without detaching the upscaler as well.

 ### How to build the sample

-To build the sample follow these instructions:
+To build the sample, follow these instructions:

 1. Install the following software developer tool minimum versions: